 Another point in favour of outsourcing is time: both the time needed to gather the right team and the time needed for the development project itself.
 A ready-to-go, well-coordinated team will deliver a product increment faster than a new, growing team.
 The time (and energy) saved can be invested in new research, building your company brand, or acquiring new customers.

-A good example here would be a project we conducted with a client from Saudi Arabia – Takamol Holding, for which XSolve developed an e-commerce system.
+A good example here would be a project we conducted with a client from Saudi Arabia – Takamol Holding, for which XSolve developed an e-commerce system (check out our case study).
 Our dev team spent nearly 120 working days on the system’s implementation.
 Those 120 days were the minimum time that our client saved by passing on the project to XSolve.
 If the project had been implemented in-house, it would have been additionally delayed by the time spent on the recruitment of appropriate employees and synchronizing them into a fully functional team.

 In contrast to outsourcing, where teams account only for the hours spent on the project, with an in-house team of employees you also have to consider the cost of “idle time”.
 Therefore, the implementation period is likely to be longer than 120 days.
 Thanks to their decision to outsource, our client could spend this additional time on other business activities.